kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

 Follow these steps to create a proper Kubernetes Secret with all necessary data to provision AWS Service Broker:

->**NOTE:** If you already created the IAM User and DynamoDB table on AWS you can reuse the secrets for them and skip to secret creation step.
+>**NOTE:** If you already created the IAM User and DynamoDB table on AWS you can reuse the credentials for them and skip to Secret creation step.

 1. Export the `REGION` variable:
 ```bash